 What Does it Mean to be Present? by Rana DiOrio

 I love this book’s illustrations and simple explanations of how to live in the moment.
 It gives several different explanations of how to live and think in the present moment, and why it matters.
-Better for kids grade 1-4.
+Best for kids grades 2 and up.
+The companion book, What Does it Mean to Be Global is also a good read.

 Take the Time by Maud Roegiers